grantkerkman/cfb-data-science/README.md

 ## Coding and Script Notes
 ### Web Scraping Script Notes

-All webscraping scripts generate .csv files in the `resources` directory in addition to DataFrames.
+All web scraping scripts generate .csv files in the `resources` directory in addition to DataFrames.
 The `school_stats_script` notebook needs user inputs for school name, initial year, and final year.
 Currently, school names need to be capitalized.
 Examples are below:
 * Nebraska
 * Iowa State
 * Texas A&M